 Dual residency and Medicare residency requirements

 Medicare has a few different ways that you can be covered.
 We’ll discuss how each way will work with dual residency to see which will fit your needs.

-When you’re on Original Medicare, you can visit any healthcare provider nationwide that participates in Medicare.
+When you’re on Original Medicare, you can visit any healthcare provider nationwide participating in Medicare.
 This is about 97% of healthcare providers.
 There’s no worry about finding someone that takes Original Medicare.

-Remember that Medicare does have large holes, and you may want to have coverage that can assist with your out-of-pocket expenses.
+Remember that Medicare has large holes, and you may want coverage that can assist with your out-of-pocket expenses.

 Medicare Drug coverage is covered in one of two ways.
 A Part D prescription drug plan or a Medicare Advantage plan will include drug coverage in many cases.

-It’s essential to verify that your plan has a nationwide pharmacy network or at the very least has network pharmacies in your area.
+Verifying that your plan has a nationwide pharmacy network or, at the very least, has network pharmacies in your area is essential.
 This way, you have access to pharmacies to provide your prescriptions.